Skip to main content

 Chat is pronounced like this: CHAT.

-You write to the advisors about what happened.
+You write to the advisors about what has happened.

 The advisors write back immediately.